Skip to main content

 What is a saddle valve and why does it leak?

 A saddle valve is the small piercing valve that taps your home water line to feed the fridge.
-They were common on older installs and they fail often.
+They were common on older installs and fail often.
 The rubber gasket inside dries out and weeps, or the pierced hole clogs and chokes off flow.
-If your fridge is fed by a saddle valve, replacing it with a proper quarter-turn shutoff fixes both leaking and low water flow.
+Either way you end up with a slow leak and weak ice production.
+Swapping it for a proper quarter-turn shutoff is a plumbing job that needs the water off and the right fittings.
+A plumber or appliance tech can take care of it in one visit.

 How much does ice-maker leak repair cost in the Tri-Valley?